 Does this qualify as employee surveillance under EU labor law?

 Implementation determines the answer.
 GDPR Article 6 requires a legitimate interest basis and a proportionality argument.
 The factors that decide it: no content analysis, aggregate-level reporting to managers, employee access to their own data, and documented opt-out procedures.
 Several EU data protection authorities have ruled that behavioral pattern analysis requires a Data Protection Impact Assessment before deployment.
+Under the EU AI Act (effective August 2026), systems that monitor employee behavior in work-related contexts are explicitly classified as high-risk under Annex III, requiring both a DPIA and a Fundamental Rights Impact Assessment.
 Consult labor counsel in every jurisdiction you operate in — there is no general answer.

 What if employees game the metrics once they know what is tracked?